Sharing the truth of the restored gospel

 “Go ye therefore and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.”
 (Matt.
 28:19-20)

 Outreach has been a key part of the restored gospel since it was established, with growth throughout the U.S. and Canada and its Native people.
 Over the past 75 years, the Gospel has grown internationally to establishments in over 20 countries.

 The divine commission of the Church to bring the restored gospel to the Indigenous People of House of Israel who live in North, Central and South America

 The U.S. Church is divided into seven regions, and the evangelists within each region are responsible for missionary outreach efforts in their part of the country, supported by the leadership of the Quorum of 70 Evangelists.

-Nigeria, Ghana, Kenya, Malawi, Democratic Republic of the Congo, Rwanda, Burundi, Zambia and Tanzania
+Nigeria, Ghana, Kenya, Malawi, Democratic Republic of the Congo, Rwanda, Burundi, Zambia, Liberia, and Tanzania

 The first missionary trip to Africa was in 1954 when the Church was established in Nigeria.
 Subsequently, the Church was established in Ghana, Kenya, Malawi, Democratic Republic of the Congo, Rwanda, Burundi, Zambia and Tanzania.
 We’ve made contacts in many other countries throughout Africa.

 The Church began in Ghana in the early 1970s when a man named Ford Boadu began corresponding with the U.S. Church.
 Missionaries traveled to meet him, and after sharing the gospel in depth, they baptized Brother Ford along with other followers and established a mission.
 Today, there six locations with four physical church buildings in Ghana.